 What counts as “leaving Albania” for the reset?

 Crossing into a neighboring country and coming back the same day does not count.
 The 90-day exit clock only starts when you are fully outside Albanian territory, and it resets to zero if you re-enter even briefly.
-Travelers often combine the reset with a long European summer or a winter trip back home in the US.
+Most travelers fold the reset into a long European summer or a winter trip home to the US.

 How does the 90-day rule work for UK, EU, and Commonwealth travelers?

 For citizens of the UK, EU, Australia, and Canada, Albania allows a maximum of 90 days within any rolling 180-day period.
-Leaving the country briefly does not reset the allowance — it only pauses the calculation.
-The math is identical to the Schengen rolling window, even though Albania is not part of Schengen.
+Leaving briefly does not reset the allowance — it only pauses the count.
+The math mirrors the Schengen rolling window, even though Albania is not part of Schengen.

 A concrete example helps.
 If you stay 85 days, leave for 5 days, then come back, you have only 5 days of legal stay left.
 The 180-day window is always counted backward from your current date.